• Sail under Lisbon's famous 25 de Abril suspension bridge and into the evening sunset

-NOTE: Sections of this voyage will be upwind under motor.
+NOTE: Sections of this voyage may be upwind under motor.

-We set sail along the Rio Tejo, taking in Lisbon's historic shoreline, under the famous 25 April suspension and into the evening sunset.
-We plan to spend at least 48 hours in the open Atlantic ocean where all are encouraged to get involved in sailing the beautiful Santa Maria Manuela.
+We feel the searing summer heat of Lisbon ease as the sea breezes blow us west along the Rio Tejo's historic shoreline, under the famous 25 April suspension and into the evening sunset.
+We plan to spend at least 48 hours in the open Atlantic Ocean where all are encouraged to get involved in sailing the beautiful Santa Maria Manuela.

 There´s nothing our crew like more then to share their knowledge of sailing with our guests, and they will encourage you to get actively involved with all aspects of the ship's life.
 Volunteers to hoist the gaff tops and trim the sails for best speed are always welcome, and the feeling of helming a 67m sailing ship with the sensation as she responds to the command of the wheel is something to savor forever.